The Hamilton House, AKA The Worthington House, in History

 Wellesley Peak of the Olympic Range

 Wellesley Peak is named for a member of the Worthington family, Grace Worthington Swabey, who attended Wellesley College in 1914 to 1916.
-The first Quilcene forest ranger for the U.S. Forest Service was G.A.
-Whitehead who came to Quilcene in 1910 and worked exploring the National Forest for eight years.
-He explored every stream to […]
+The first Quilcene forest ranger for the U.S. […]

 Mt Worthington of the Olympic Range